preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-published-documents/index.rst

 **********
 If you need to send a link to a published document, use this option.

-Just click the option (no window or message is shown) and you can then paste the link in an e-mail, in a document, as a link on a page, or wherever you need the link.
+Just click the option (no window or message is shown) and you can then paste the link in an email, in a document, as a link on a page, or wherever you need the link.

 .. image:: published-copylink-new.png